audio-visual/investigate_stylegan/README.md

  investigate the data needed in stylegan

 ref: https://github.com/rosinality/stylegan2-pytorch
-To reproduce the results, you can refer to `samples/get_samples.py` to generate images, and then use `projector.py` to invert and restore images (to make this project self-contained, we upload the weights, you can download from release).
+To reproduce the results, you can refer to `samples/get_samples.py` to generate images, and then use `projector.py` to invert and restore images (to make this project self-contained, we upload the weights, you can download from the Releases).
 # Conclusions

 ## Prerequisite